For motorcyclists who live in harsh climates, making sure your bike is stored properly before winter strikes is

 Each model has its own requirements, but there are general guidelines that can help you make sure your bike is protected from cold weather as well as moisture, the number one enemy when temperatures drop.

-Here are six vital tips for safe motorcycle storage:
+Here are seven vital tips for safe motorcycle storage:

 1. Choose a Good Winter Storage Site

-Storing your vehicle indoors, particularly in a climate-controlled self-storage unit or a heated garage, will protect your bike from moisture and rust.
+Storing your vehicle indoors, particularly in a climate-controlled self-storage unit or a heated garage, will protect your bike from moisture, rust and corrosion.

 “You don’t want to store it in a place that is cold and damp,” said Marc Zimmerman, author of The Essential Guide to Motorcycle Maintenance.

 If you’ve invested a lot of money in your motorcycle or spent a great deal of time restoring it, storing it indoors will protect your investment.
 Mike Johnson, a mechanic at Al’s Cycle Shop, Inc. in Los Angeles, says it’s important to keep your bike away from the elements.

 It may seem unnecessary to clean your motorcycle when you plan to put it in storage for several months, but it’s important to remove insects and dirt that can damage your bike’s finish, said Zimmerman.

 “Dirt can trap moisture,” Zimmerman said.